24

 CÔTES DE CASTILLON

-Veyry provided aromatic black cherries, tight structure, fine balance and pretty fine finish.
+Veyry provided aromatic black cherries, tight structure, fine balance, and a fine finish.
 An extremely seductive wine.
 90-91p.

 Cap de Faugeres (modern style with power and strong tannins) and Joanin Becot were as impressive as Veyry.
 90-91p.

-Clos des Lunelles impressed a lot with intensely perfumed and tasty dark berries, strong structure and firm aftertaste.
+Clos des Lunelles impressed a lot with intensely aromatic and tasty dark berries, strong structure, and firm aftertaste.
 Splendid.
 90-91p.

-Clos Puy Arnaud showed terrific fruit, very nice structure and long smooth aftertaste.
+Clos Puy Arnaud showed terrific fruit, a very nice structure, and a long smooth aftertaste.
 Well-made wine.
 88-89p.

-Ampelia was nicely made wine with tasty fruit, roundness and soft finish 87p.
+Ampelia was a nicely made wine with tasty fruit, roundness, and a soft finish at 87p.

 FRONSAC/CANON-FRONSAC

-Moulin Pey Labrie turned out once again to be a big surprise and revelation.
+Moulin Pey Labrie turned out again to be a big surprise and revelation.
 A beautifully scented aroma of black cherries.
-Great intensity, beautiful structure, length and formidable balance.
+Great intensity, beautiful structure, length, and formidable balance.
 Mouthfilling.
 Impressive stuff.
 92p.

 Villars was splendidly structured and well-balanced, elegant and with finesse.
 Very catchy wine.
 90-91p.

-Fontenil was strong, chewy, well-balanced and with tasty dark cherry fruit.
+Fontenil was strong, chewy, well-balanced, and with tasty dark cherry fruit.
 Modern style.
 90p.
-Du Gaby showed more subtle and more elegant style than Fontenil.
+Du Gaby showed a more subtle and elegant style than Fontenil.
 90p.
-Terrific wines but different style.
+Terrific wines but different styles.

-Haut Carles and La Vieille Cure presented strong backbone, chewy and meaty texture, tasty dark cherry fruit well supported by strong tannin.
+Haut Carles and La Vieille Cure presented a strong backbone, chewy and meaty texture, and tasty dark cherry fruit supported by strong tannin.
 89-90p.
 Moulin Haut Laroque was a tad less concentrated and oakier.
 89p.

-Carl Magnus and Haut Ballet were nicely made wines with tasty fruit, roundness and soft finish.
+Carl Magnus and Haut Ballet were nicely made wines with tasty fruit, roundness, and a soft finish.
 87p.

 LALANDE-DE-POMEROL

-L'Ambroisie du Chateau La Croix des Moines brought large amounts of ripe, aromatic and tasty fruit, strong backbone, nice acidity and splendid balance.
+L'Ambroisie du Chateau La Croix des Moines brought large amounts of ripe, aromatic, tasty fruit, strong backbone, nice acidity, and splendid balance.
 89-90p.

-La Sergue and Siaurac both offered deep aromatic nose, intense cherries, well-knitted composition and persistent aftertaste.
+La Sergue and Siaurac offered deep aromatic nose, intense cherries, well-knitted composition, and persistent aftertaste.
 89p.

-de Chambrun, Grand Ormeau and Tournefeuille were nicely made wines with tasty fruit, roundness and soft finish.
-All rewarded with rating 87p.
+De Chambrun, Grand Ormeau, and Tournefeuille were nicely made wines with tasty fruit, roundness, and a soft finish.
+All were rewarded with a rating of 87p.

 Tasting of 30+ wines from 2009 vintage in Copenhagen on the 1st September 2010

-D'Aiguilhe 2009 - fine earthy flavours, nice concentration, complexity and length.
+D'Aiguilhe 2009 - fine earthy flavors, nice concentration, complexity, and length.
 Nicely balanced.
 89p.

-Angelus 2009 - offered chewy stuff in modern style, lot of ripe fruit and tannin in splendid harmony and firm finish.
-Stronger, deeper and richer compared to being tasted 5 months ago.Terrific stuff.
+Angelus 2009 - offered chewy stuff in modern style, a lot of ripe fruit, and tannin in splendid harmony and firm finish.
+Stronger, deeper, and richer compared to being tasted five months ago.Terrific stuff.
 93-94p.

-D'Armailhac 2009 - presented aromatic intensity, chocolaty flavours, ripe berries, fine concentration, depth and finish.
+D'Armailhac 2009 - presented aromatic intensity, chocolaty flavors, ripe berries, fine concentration, depth, and finish.
 Pretty wine indeed and very seductive.
 90-92p.

-Beychevelle 2009 -was pretty aromatic, elegant and subtle wine, full-bodied.
-Splendid aftertaste with a lot of flavours.
+Beychevelle 2009 - was a pretty aromatic, elegant, and subtle wine, full-bodied.
+Splendid aftertaste with a lot of flavors.
 Graceful and stylish.
-Has gained more concentration compared when tasted 5 months ago.
+It has gained more concentration compared to when it tasted five months ago.
 92-93p.

-Branaire 2009 - was a tad too light for my taste, despite pretty showing with intense and aromatic blackberries, a good bite on the palate with nice fruit, smooth and nice aftertaste, when tasted 5 months ago.
-Now, it's put on weight, gained more depth and length.
+Branaire 2009 - was a tad too light for my taste, despite pretty showing with intense and aromatic blackberries, a good bite on the palate with nice fruit, smooth and nice aftertaste when tasted five months ago.
+Now, it's put on weight and gained more depth and length.
 91p.

-Canon La Gaffeliere 2009 - oaky with strong backbone, quite powerful, well-structured and with fine balance.
+Canon La Gaffeliere 2009 - oaky with a strong backbone, quite powerful, well-structured, and with fine balance.
 Firm aftertaste.
 Has improved since April this year.
 91-92p.

-Les Carmes Haut Brion 2009 - made oaky and meaty wine with enough of ripe, aromatic and fresh red-/blackcurrants to balance tannins.
-More intensity of aromas now than 5 months ago.
+Les Carmes Haut Brion 2009 - made oaky and meaty wine with enough ripe, aromatic, fresh red-/blackcurrants to balance tannins.
+More intensity of aromas now than five months ago.
 90-91p.

 Chasse-Spleen 2009 - offered a splendid nose of black fruit with depth and intensity.
 Sappy and chewy on the palate, full-bodied and with a firm aftertaste.
 Fine effort indeed.
 90-91p.

 La Clemence 2009 - very intense and concentrated with plenty of wild cherries and blackberries, tannic, powerful on the palate with a firm aftertaste.
-Needs time to get softer.
+It needs time to get softer.
 91-92p.

-Clerc Milon 2009 - enchanted with aromatic intensity, chocolaty flavours, ripe berries, fine concentration, depth and finish.
+Clerc Milon 2009 - enchanted with aromatic intensity, chocolaty flavors, ripe berries, fine concentration, depth, and finish.
 Pretty wine indeed and very seductive.
 90-92p.

 Clos L'Oratoire 2009 - not that far from brother property, Canon-La-Gaffeliere.
-The same style, although Clos L'Oratoire possessed lees intensity and had a weaker structure and shorter palate.
+The same style, although Clos L'Oratoire had less intensity, a weaker structure, and a shorter palate.
 90p.

-Destieux 2009 - I didn't taste it in April this year during primeur week but I've known its fine quality from earlier vintages.
-In 2009, it shows very fine lusciousness of fruit, intensity, depth, length and fine aftertaste.
+Destieux 2009 - I didn't taste it in April this year during primeur week, but I've known its fine quality from earlier vintages.
+In 2009, it showed fine lusciousness of fruit, intensity, depth, length, and fine aftertaste.
 Meaty wine with fine balance.
 Splendid effort.
 92p.

 Domaine de Chevalier red 2009 - had intense and aromatic on the nose with black cherries and blackcurrants, splendid depth and length, smooth aftertaste.
 Terrific effort for the vintage.
 94p.